 - Take deep breaths and cough

 - Move your legs; some people need special stockings to prevent complications, we will supply these

 - Drink and or eat small amounts when you are ready

 How will I manage my pain?

 If you do not have allergies to acetaminophen (Tylenol ™) and naproxen (Aleve™), you will be given these pain drugs every six hours for the first 48 hours.
-After this time these same drugs can be left at your bedside and you can take them yourself when needed.
-Let your nurse know if you still have pain after taking these drugs and she will help you.
-All the drugs we use for pain are safe for breastfeeding mothers.
+After this time these same drugs can be left at your bedside, and you can take them yourself when needed.
+Let your nurse know if you still have pain after taking these drugs and they will help you.
+All the drugs we use for pain are safe for breast/chestfeeding parents.
 Before you go home, talk to your doctor or nurse about how to manage your pain at home.

 When can I get out of bed?

 You should get out of bed and move around as soon as you are able (often the same day of your surgery).
 Make sure you have feeling in your legs before trying to get out of bed; have someone there to help you.
 Begin by walking slowly in your room and then down the hallway.

 When can I begin to eat and drink?

 Unless your doctor has given special instructions, you can drink and eat when you feel ready.
 Everyone is different so drink and or eat what you like.